 With their diverse backgrounds in actuarial work, actuarial science professors bring real-life examples to the classroom that help you understand the kind of thinking you will one day use in your career.
 They are also some of the best professors I have ever had.
 On the day you graduate, you will say goodbye to a friend.

 The interdisciplinary, comprehensive actuarial science major provides students with a strong background in mathematics, accounting, economics and business finance.
-Many students elect to pursue additional certificates or minors in information systems and/or business communications for even more career opportunities.
+Many students choose to apply what they've learned in the classroom through internships — some of which count for credit.

 Classes for actuarial science degree majors might include: